hsinhaoyu/hhyu_site/content/about_site.md

 I needed a way to talk to it.
 Instead of using an actual Micropub client, I found it easier to use a utility program called [`curl`](https://curl.se).

 To make it work, we need to know more about the authentication process.
 As discussed above, I can log in to a Micropub client (e.g., Quill) using the authorization endpoint IndieAuth.com.
-The question is: how does the Micropub endpoint (e.g., Gozette) know that the client is actually acting on my behave?
+The question is: how does the Micropub endpoint (e.g., `gozette`) know that the client is actually acting on my behave?
 What happens if another person tries to post to my Micropub endpoint?
 The answer is that after successful authentication, the client passes an "access token" to the Micropub endpoint.
 Importantly, the client doesn't generate this token itself.
 Instead, it delegates the job to another endpoint, called the [token endpoint](https://indieweb.org/token-endpoint).
 When the Micropub endpoint receives the access token, it contacts the token endpoint to verify that the token is valid.
 The HTML code provided above shows that I opt to use `https://tokens.indieauth.com/token` to be my token endpoint, although other options are also available.
 Note that in this setup, the Micropub endpoint doesn't need to know about the authorization endpoint.
-This is why in Gozette's source code, there is no reference to the authorization endpoint, but I had to provide the token endpoint.
+This is why in `gozette`'s source code, there is no reference to the authorization endpoint, but I had to provide the token endpoint.

-To communicate to the locally running Gozette with `curl`, an access token is needed.
+To communicate to the locally running `gozette` with `curl`, an access token is needed.
 It's not trivial to find it, because it's not normally exposed to the end-user.
 Luckily, Sebastiaan Andeweg's [Gimme an Access Token webapp](https://gimme-a-token.5eb.nl) provides this function.
-After obtaining a token, I could request Gozette to commit a new post to GitHub with the following command:
+After obtaining a token, I could request `gozette` to commit a new post to GitHub with the following command:

 ```bash
 curl \